null Skip to main content

 5. Are tasers legal to own?

-6. How long does a taser effect last?
+6. How long does the effect of a taser last?